Felony DUI Charges

 A felony of the first degree is the most severe of all felony charges and comes with extremely harsh sentencing, which include up to 10 years in prison and / or up to $20,000 in fines.

-If you or a loved one has been charged with a felony DUI in Franklin County, there is a great deal of work necessary to fight the allegations.
+If you or a loved one has been charged with a felony DUI in Hamilton County, there is a great deal of work necessary to fight the allegations.
 The attorneys at Joslyn Law Firm understand the uphill battle and are ready and willing to fight for you in court so you can move on with your life.

 With the paralyzing stigma that comes with a felony conviction, it is vital that you take every precaution possible to keep from receiving a guilty verdict.
 The most effective way to give yourself the greatest potential for a favorable outcome is to speak with an OVI attorney at Joslyn Law Firm, who can articulately convey the key aspects of the situation, along with developing a defense strategy that places you in a position that refutes the prosecution's case.